 Aug 8, 2013 ...
-Credit repair companies promise, for a fee, to clean up your credit report so you can get a car loan, a mortgage, or even a job.
-But can they ...
+Credit repair companies promise, for a fee, to clean up your credit report so you ...
+Credit reporting agencies are obligated under the Fair Credit ...

-Anything on your report that's bringing down your credit score is going to stay on, ...
-Under the federal Credit Repair Organizations Act, credit repair companies ...
+Anything on your report that's bringing down your credit score is going to stay on, if it's accurate information.
+So if a credit repair company promises to remove ...

 There is nothing that credit repair services can legally do for you, including removing inaccurate credit information, that you can't do for yourself for free.